BigRedKea/LoadConsentToGo/README.md

 ## Known issues

-- Consent2Go may reject or behave unexpectedly when the same email address is used more than once in a batch upload.
+- Consent2Go may reject an application when the same email address is used more than once in a batch upload.
 This is a known integration issue.
+The current fix is the code will pause for a manual check...
+Add an additional charactor before proceeding.

 ## Notes